Product

 Frozen structural record (Atlantic v1.2, 1851–2024)

 The Atlantic v1.2 frozen structural spine (1851–2024), 6-hour aligned and versioned for reproducible validation, research, and integration pilots.
-Includes:

-Governed structural sequences
+Governed event-scale structural sequences

 • Retrieve structural snapshots for any advisory in the frozen dataset